virtualsecureplatform/TFHEpp/README.md

 [![Test](https://github.com/virtualsecureplatform/TFHEpp/actions/workflows/test.yml/badge.svg)](https://github.com/virtualsecureplatform/TFHEpp/actions/workflows/test.yml)
 # TFHEpp
-TFHEpp is full Scracthed pure C++ Ver. of TFHE.
-TFHEpp is slightly(about 10%) faster than original [TFHE implementation](https://github.com/tfhe/tfhe).
-In addition to that, THFEpp supports [Circuit Bootstrapping](https://eprint.iacr.org/2018/421), [Programable Boootstrapping many LUT](https://eprint.iacr.org/2021/729), [Partial Key](https://eprint.iacr.org/2023/979) (Named as subset key in the code),and [Modifed Chen's Packing](https://eprint.iacr.org/2024/1318) (We call it as annihilate key switching in our code).
+TFHEpp is a full scratched pure C++ version of TFHE.
+TFHEpp is slightly(about 10%) faster than the original [TFHE implementation](https://github.com/tfhe/tfhe).
+In addition to that, THFEpp supports [Circuit Bootstrapping](https://eprint.iacr.org/2018/421), [Programable Boootstrapping many LUT](https://eprint.iacr.org/2021/729), Partial Key([Klemsa's version](https://eprint.iacr.org/2021/634), [Zama's version](https://eprint.iacr.org/2023/979) .
+Named as subset key in the code), and [Modifed Chen's Packing](https://eprint.iacr.org/2024/1318) (We call it as annihilate key switching in our code).
-We also includes partial support for B/FV, written in include/bfv++.hpp.
+We also include partial support for B/FV, written in include/bfv++.hpp.
 TFHEpp depends on AVX2 because we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.

 # Supported Compiler

-This code includes utf-8 identifiers like α, using `extern template`, and std::make_unique_for_overwrite.
+This code includes UTF-8 identifiers like α, using `extern template`, and std::make_unique_for_overwrite.
 Therefore, GCC11 or later and Clang16 or later are primarily supported compilers.

 # Parameter
 The default parameter (128bit.hpp) is 128-bit security.
 Please add -DUSE_80BIT_SECURITY=ON to use a faster but less secure parameter.